Tibor Kökény

-Carrier
+Career

 He began to work part time as a psychologist in 1999 at the Department of Child and Youth Psychiatry of the Kenézy Hospital in Debrecen.
 Almost at the same time he worked as a psychologist in Adult Psychiatric Care in Varga Street until 2002.
 Parallel he started to work for the Department of Personality and Clinical Psychology at the University of Debrecen, Psychology Institute from December 2000.
 His subjects were subjects of personality psychology, psychodiagnostics, crisis psychology, etc. He continued his university teaching activity until September 2011.
 In 2005 Tibor Kökény worked as a psychologist at the Heves City and Subregional Educational Advisory.
 From 2006 he became an EU Communication Expert in the framework of a project to modernize solid waste management in the framework of the ZALASIPA Waste Management Association.

 As of 2011, he has been working as an EU expert in the framework of the Wastewater Disposal and Wastewater Treatment Program of Nyíregyháza and its region, which extends the liquid waste management of Nyíregyháza by 2015.
 From January 2016 until the mid-2016 he worked for the Female Handball Team of Ferencváros TC to improve the performance of the athletes.
 From 2018 he works at the Department of Psychology and Sports Psychology at the University of Physical Education as a lecturer in various subjects.
 Tibor Kökény's Focused Panic Solution method revolutionizes the field of anxiety management by offering a comprehensive and effective approach to tackling panic disorders.